aerosoul/SharpConfig/README.md

 Object Mapping
 ---

-A nice-to-have in SharpConfig is the mapping of sections to objects.
+A nice-to-have in SharpConfig is the mapping of sections to objects and vice versa.
 If you have a class and enumeration in C# like this:
 ```csharp
 class Person